Blog/AI Marketing

 1. Cross-platform breadth.
 Most accountants run Google Ads, Meta retargeting, plus Google Business Profile management at minimum.
 Larger firms add LinkedIn for advisory and audit campaigns.
 An agent that only handles Meta is a half-tool.
 An agent that handles all four through one OAuth flow saves the integration tax.

 3. Partner-approval workflows.
-Most firms run partner-approved-before-send for the first 30-60 days.
+Most firms run partner-approved-before-send for the first 30 to 60 days.
 The agent should support this natively, not require manual copy-paste of every draft into Gmail.

 4. Pricing transparency.
 Flat-rate or transparent tiered pricing scales predictably.
 Usage-based pricing on top of ad spend can become more expensive than a marketing coordinator's salary at multi-office scale.
-Hyper is 49 USD/month flat regardless of ad spend; agencies and other tools often charge 10 to 15 percent of managed ad spend.
+Hyper is 49 USD/month flat regardless of ad spend; agencies often charge 10-to-15 percent of managed ad spend.

 5. Integration with the firm's tech stack.
 The agent should pull from the firm's intake form provider, CRM (Canopy, TaxDome, Karbon, Ignition), plus accounting-specific review surfaces.
 Generic marketing agents often miss the last 20 percent of accounting-vertical context.